-Paper C8.
-Judaism II (also serves as Paper X.9 of Part II of the Asian and Middle Eastern Studies Tripos) This paper will consider the life, thought, and worship of medieval and modern Judaism.
-The Faculty Board may from time to time prescribe subjects and texts for special study.

 Paper C9.
-Islam II (also serves as Paper X.10 of Part II of the Asian and Middle Eastern Studies Tripos) This paper will deal with two advanced topics in Islamic studies specified from time to time by the Faculty Board.
+Islam II (also serves as Paper X.10 of Part II of the Asian and Middle Eastern Studies Tripos)

+This paper will deal with two advanced topics in Islamic studies specified from time to time by the Faculty Board.
 The Board may also from time to time prescribe texts for special study.